Products

 Articles 4, 5, 9, 10, 13, 15, 53, 72

-Fines up to €35M or 7% global revenue
+Up to €35M or 7% of global annual turnover (whichever is higher)

 NIST AI RMF

-Mandatory for US federal contractors.
+Voluntary framework; US federal agency AI use is governed by OMB M-25-21.
 De facto standard for US enterprise AI.

 Govern · Map · Measure · Manage